Certifications & Licensing

 Level 3: The Pursuit of Personal Evolution

-Your way of thinking, behavior, capacities, skill sets, and paradigms aren’t limited to linear development.
-They can actually evolve and become even richer over time.
-Advance proficient skills into mastery and learn the seven yesses of successful business.
+Your way of thinking, behavior, capacities, skill sets, and paradigms aren’t limited to linear development–they can actually evolve and become even richer over time.
+Advance proficient coaching skills into mastery and learn the seven “yesses” of successful business.

 Practicum Participant (required for certification)

 Practice coaching under the guidance of an ICF certified coach.
 Written feedback of your coaching is included.
 Space limited to 5 students per session.
-5 ICF-CECUs per session.
+5 ICF-CCEUs.
 Teleclass.